crupig/LLMs-as-a-judge-for-SE-tse_RP/README.md

 # LLM-as-a-judge-for-SE
 This repository is the replication package of the work **"On the Effectiveness of LLM-as-a-judge for Software-related Tasks"**.
 The purpose of this repository is to provide the data and discuss the pipeline that we used to run this study.

-## LLM as a judge on Code Generation task
+## LLM-as-a-judge on Code Generation task

 This part of our work is dedicated to aswering the following research question: _Given a textual description of a java method and its signature, to what extent are LLMs good at judging the correctess of a provided candidate java method?_